 Work in Progress

 Abstract We question the predominantly held view that unemployment insurance (UI) policies automatically stabilize economic fluctuations.
 We identify two mechanisms that can overturn the stabilizing effects.
 First, households in more generous UI economies, ex-ante, save less, hold less liquid assets, and borrow more.
-Specifically, in the mortgage market, down payment ratios decline and mortgage credit increases.
-As a result, both bank and household balance sheets weaken, which in turn increase the vulnerability to negative shocks.
-Second, more generous UI policies amplify the economy’s response to expansionary shocks as households with smaller income risk increase their debt, consumption and housing demand more.
+Specifically, in the mortgage market, down payment ratios decline, and mortgage credit increases.
+As a result, both bank and household balance sheets weaken, which in turn increases the vulnerability to negative shocks.
+Second, more generous UI policies amplify the economy’s response to expansionary shocks as households with smaller income risk increase their debt, consumption, and housing demand more.
 As a result, booms get amplified.
-Both a quantitative general equilibrium macro-economic model and empirical evidence from the U.S. mortgage and housing markets support our arguments.
+Both a quantitative general equilibrium macroeconomic model and empirical evidence from the U.S. mortgage and housing markets support our arguments.

-Abstract A decline in monetary policy rates reduces adjustable rate mortgage (ARM) payments.
-As a result, a looser monetary policy can induce a stronger increase in consumption and a faster revival of the economies with higher ARM shares.
-In this paper, however, we argue that this view is incomplete because it does not take into account banks: reduced mortgage payments from households reduces bank interest income, which in turn suppresses bank lending.
-The overall affect, therefore, will depend on the relative importance of these competing channels.
+Abstract A decline in monetary policy rates reduces adjustable-rate mortgage (ARM) payments.
+As a result, a looser monetary policy can induce a stronger increase in consumption and a faster revival of economies with higher ARM shares.
+In this paper, however, we argue that this view is incomplete because it does not take into account banks: reduced mortgage payments from households reduce bank interest income, which in turn suppresses bank lending.
+The overall effect, therefore, will depend on the relative importance of these competing channels.
 We provide bank-, and country-level analysis to support our hypothesis.

 Abstract Macroprudential policies have become popular, in particular after the 2008 crisis.
-However, policy makers and literature lack a rich and realistic quantitative framework that can be used for macroprudential policy analysis.
+However, policymakers and literature lack a rich and realistic quantitative framework that can be used for macroprudential policy analysis.
 This project offers one.
-In particular, we build on the framework developed in Arslan, Guler and Kuruscu (2020) and study the effects of the most commonly used policy tools including restrictions on loan-to-value ratio, debt-service-to-income ratio, and bank capital requirements.
+In particular, we build on the framework developed by Arslan, Guler, and Kuruscu (2020) and study the effects of the most commonly used policy tools including restrictions on loan-to-value ratio, debt-service-to-income ratio, and bank capital requirements.

 “Monetary Policy Analysis with Indebted HANK ” with Bulent Guler and Burhanettin Kuruscu